gildoneto/java-projects/README.md

 ### Parameters or Arguments?

 Parameters and arguments are terms that are often used interchangeably by developers.
-But technically, a parameter is the definition as shown in the method declaration, and the argument will be the value that's passed to the method when we call it.
+But technically, a **parameter is the definition as shown in the method declaration**, and the **argument will be the value that's passed to the method** when we call it.

 ### Executing a Method with parameters